Large butterfly Cayley graphs and digraphs: The first construction

-Clearly, it also has diameter $r+1=k$ since every element is the product of $r$ De~Bruijn shift and add operations (establishing the vector) and a single cyclic shift (to establish the final shift value). \end{proof}
+It also has diameter $r+1=k$.
+Every element is the product of $r$ shift and add operations (establishing the vector) and possibly a single cyclic shift (to establish the final shift value if it is nonzero).
+On the other hand, if $s\neq0$ then $(1,\ldots,1;s)$ cannot be obtained as a product of fewer than $k$ generators. \end{proof}

+Clearly, the butterfly network $B_t(r)$ is a subdigraph of the Cayley digraph of Theorem~\ref{thm1stDir}.
+The additional edges in our construction, corresponding to the cyclic shift elements, consist of $t^r$ vertex-disjoint copies of the complete digraph on $r$ vertices with a directed $r$-cycle removed.

-Vetr{\'{\i}}k~\cite{Vetrik2012} presents, for any $k\geqslant3$ and $d\geqslant4$, a family of Cayley digraphs of diameter~$k$, degree~$d$, and order $k\!\floor{\frac{d}{2}}^{\!k}$.
-His constructions use the group $G$, with a different generating set.
-Clearly, for large enough $d$, Vetr{\'{\i}}k's digraphs are bigger than those of Theorem~\ref{thm1stDir}.
-However, for any given diameter $k\geqslant4$, It can be confirmed (using a computer algebra system, or otherwise) that asymptotically the digraphs of Theorem~\ref{thm1stDir} are larger than those of Vetr\'ik if
+Vetr\'ik~\cite{Vetrik2012} presents, for any $k\geqslant3$ and $d\geqslant4$, a family of Cayley digraphs of diameter~$k$, degree~$d$, and order $k\!\floor{\frac{d}{2}}^{\!k}$.
+For odd diameters, Abas \& Vetr\'ik~\cite{AV2017} improve this result by a factor of two, constructing Cayley digraphs of diameter at most~$k$ and degree~$d$ of order $2k\!\floor{\frac{d}{2}}^{\!k}$.
+Clearly, for large enough $d$, these digraphs are bigger than those of Theorem~\ref{thm1stDir}.
+However, for any given diameter $k\geqslant8$, it can be confirmed (using a computer algebra system, or otherwise) that the digraphs of Theorem~\ref{thm1stDir} are larger than those of Vetr\'ik and Abas \& Vetr\'ik if

+For specific values of the degree, we can do much better.
+If we set $d=k^2-3k$, then the digraphs of Theorem~\ref{thm1stDir} have orders at least $\mathrm{DM}_{d,k}/ek$, within a linear factor of the Moore bound, and exceeding those of Abas \& Vetr\'ik by a factor of at least $2^{k-1}/{e k^2}$, which exceeds $1$ for $k\geqslant9$.

 For the undirected case, we simply add elements to the generating set to make it symmetric.